 The extended character set includes characters that have special significance to RMS (for example, delimiters, such as ']'), that have significance to DCL (for example, the comment character, '!'), and that cannot be easily entered or displayed via keyboards and display devices that are commonly available (for example, the Unicode characters and the ISO Latin-1 C1 control characters).
 To accommodate the use of these characters, RMS accepts and displays them in a format that uses a sequence of common ASCII characters to represent a single one of these special characters.
 These sequences are known as compound characters.
 For example, the sequence of six simple characters "^U1234" comprise a compound character to represent the Unicode character that corresponds to the hexadecimal value 1234.
 Likewise, the compound character "^[" is used to include the bracket as a character in a file or directory name rather than as the root or directory component delimiter.
-And, the compound character "^." is used to represent the period as a character in a file or directory name rather than as the root or directory component delimiter.
-And, the compound character "^." is used to represent the period as a character in a file or directory name rather than as the root or directory component delimiter.
-And, the compound character "^." is used to represent the period as a character in a file or directory name rather than as the root or directory component delimiter.
+And, the compound character "^." is used to represent the period as a character in a file or directory name rather than as the file type or the subdirectory delimiter.